Visitation at Central New Mexico Correctional Facility.

 Common Questions

-How do I apply to visit someone at Central New Mexico Correctional Facility?
+What form do I need to apply to visit someone at Central New Mexico Correctional Facility?

-Children can visit only when properly identified and accompanied, or with proof of legal marriage to the inmate where applicable.
-An inmate may be limited to three visitors age six and older and up to three children age five and younger at one time if space permits.
-If you’re bringing an infant, the parent or guardian must change the diaper before the visit in the presence of a correctional officer of the same sex as the parent.
+Children can be restricted unless they're properly identified and accompanied, or they have proof of legal marriage to the inmate.
+If space permits, an inmate may have up to three visitors age six and older plus up to three children age five and younger at one time.
+An infant's diaper must be changed before the visit in the presence of a same-sex correctional officer.

 Other Guides for Central New Mexico Correctional Facility